How to Find More Time in Your Day – A Busy Mom’s Guide

 Now that you’ve moved some things out, add some “me time” into your schedule.
 It’s so important for moms to have this time to ourselves to rest and recharge.
 But we have to be careful about what we consider “me time”.

-You may turn on the TV and put your feet up.
+You may turn on a show and put your feet up.
 Does it leave you rested and recharged?
-If it does, great, you have found an outlet.
+If it does, great, you have found your outlet.
 But what if it doesn’t?
 What if you do it out of habit, and doing this doesn’t leave you with the feeling of being ready to tackle the next hurdles of the day?

 Do you check in on a virtual mom group regularly?
 Wonderful.
 How do you feel when you close that app or browser to move on with your daily tasks?
 Do you feel you helped or encouraged a fellow mom?
 Do you feel helped and encouraged?
 Or are you there for the drama?
 When was the last time drama left you relaxed and recharged?